Sunday, January 25, 2026

 Family News

-Prayer List Creighton (Hospice); Lauren Ann and infant David; Rita; Heather; Kh.
-Parasheva; Hal; Jacquie; Jim and Lisa; Taylor; Fr.
+Prayer List Nancy (Rhonda’s friend); Galyna; Joel; Wendy; Dnsa.
+Robyn; Mary Ann; Rita; Michael, Olga, Jone; Sadie and the child born; Kelsey and child born; Heather; Hal; Jim, Lisa; Kh.
+Paraskeva; David; Don and Dee; Vicki; Taylor; Fr.
 Athanasius; Fr.
 Jerome; Fr.
 Basil; Fr.
-Matthew; Marvin; Nectaria, Shu-Mei.
-Charlie, Shirley; Gregory; Jim; Jan; Don and Dee; those suffering from the war in Ukraine and the Middle East; Peace talks; our nation; all school children, and personnel across the nation; Mary Ann; Emma; Josiah; Jack; Christopher; Wadia; Patricia; Kitsa; Apthrodite; Kim; Kristy; Vicki; Kenzie; Dusty; Cari; Josh; Allison; Dn.
-Lawrence, Marcia; Missy; Andrew; Isaac; Sadie and child; Kelsey and child; Nancy; Sharon Catherine; Neumann Seraphim; Michael, Olga, Eileen, Soren, Kathy; Lexi, Ross, Vivian; Theo; Jeremy; Elias; Leanne Seraphima; Lilly’s family; Sarah (Adrian’s cousin); Jennifer; Christy; John; Stanley; Allen; Linda; Allison and children; Kip; Evan; Anastasia and family; Dorthea; Mary; Marina; Patrick; Seraphima, Anna and the child she bears, Mary and the child she bears; Williams family,
+Matthew; Rdr.
+David; Marvin; Nectaria, Shu-Mei.
+Charlie, Shirley; Gregory; Jim; Jan; those suffering from the war in Ukraine and the Middle East; our Nation; all school children, and personnel across the nation; Emma; Josiah; Jack; Christopher; Wadia; Patricia; Kitsa; Apthrodite; Kim; Kristy; Kenzie; Dusty; Cari; Josh; Allison; Dn.
+Lawrence, Marcia; Missy; Andrew; Isaac; Audra and the child she bears; Nancy; Sharon Catherine; Neumann Seraphim; Eileen, Soren, Kathy; Lexi, Ross, Vivian; Theo; Jeremy; Elias; Leanne Seraphima; Lilly’s family; Sarah; Jennifer; Christy; John; Bruce (Barb’s brother); Stanley; Allen; Linda; Allison and children; Kip; Evan; Anastasia and family; Dorthea; Mary; Marina; Patrick; Seraphima, Anna and the child she bears, Mary and the child she bears; Williams family; Victoria and the child she bears.

 Service Books Our service books are disappearing.
 New ones for Divine Liturgy and Daily Vespers have been printed.
 Please check your homes for service books and return them if found.